GR8505/School_District_Analysis/README.md

 __________________________________________________________________________________________________________________
 ## Math and Reading Scores by Grade ##
-* Thomas High School is no longer has the third highest math score for ninth graders.
+* Thomas High School no longer has the third highest math score for ninth graders.
   It is now Shelton High School.
-* The top 5 and bottom 5 schools for ninth graders reading scores are unaffected.
+* The top 5 and bottom 5 schools for ninth graders reading scores were unaffected.

 __________________________________________________________________________________________________________________
 ## Scores by School Spending ##